 - Disability and Parking Information

-Additional information will be available on the Commencement app, which will be live on or before December 15, 2019.
+Additional information will be available on the Commencement app, which will be live Spring 2020.

 The Commencement ceremony start could be delayed to account for threatening weather moving through the area.
 Participants and their guests would be notified of any schedule changes via the contact information provided during the Commencement Registration process and the app.